 2. APPLY DISINFECTANT

 After you’ve cleaned the surface, use a disinfectant wipe to destroy pathogens that cause certain types of illnesses.
-Before choosing a disinfectant wipe, make sure you ask these questions to make sure the product is right for you.
+Before choosing a disinfectant wipe, ask these questions to be sure the product is right for you.

-3. LET SIT FOR RECOMMENDED DWELL TIME AND RINSE OFF
+3. LET THE DISINFECTANT REMAIN ON THE SURFACE FOR THE RECOMMENDED DWELL TIME

 SAFE FOOD PRACTICES ARE GOOD FOR YOUR BUSINESS

-Your best bet in preventing foodborne illness and outbreaks is to prioritize cleaning and disinfecting, especially where food is prepared, consumed, and shared.
-Focus on the hot spots listed above to ensure foodborne illness doesn’t creep in your facility at any time.
+Your best bet in preventing foodborne illness outbreaks is to prioritize sanitizing and disinfecting, especially where food is prepared, consumed, and shared.
+Focus on the hot spots listed above to ensure foodborne illness doesn’t creep in your facility.

 Follow the tips listed above for maximum protection against food-related germs.
 To make the process easier, create a cleaning schedule and checklist to organize and keep track of cleaning details.